 Cricket Flour Pancakes and Waffles are a good source of omega-3s, protein and fiber.
-The flour tastes a little like buckwheat, but offers more well-rounded nutrition that any other flour.
-This delicious pancake and waffle recipe will please your taste buds, tummy and meet nutritional needs!
+The flour tastes a little like buckwheat, but offers more well-rounded nutrition than any other flour.
+This delicious pancake and waffle recipe will please your taste buds, tummy (it’s gentle to digest) and meet nutritional needs!

 I dragged my feet creating cricket flour recipes because the product is still catching on in this country; so it’s harder to find well-sourced crickets.
-A lot of cricket flour is coming out of China, and some out of other Asian countries; but their vegetarian diets, “of mixed grains and vegetables” don’t set my mind at ease.
+A lot of cricket flour is coming out of Asian countries, but their vegetarian diets, “of mixed grains and vegetables” don’t set my mind at ease.

 Which cricket flour to buy